 Find the right heat pump for you

 Like all heating and cooling systems, proper maintenance is key to getting the most out of your heat pump.

 Savings and installation costs

 Switching to a heat pump is often easier and less expensive than you might think.

 Learn more about savings and installation costs

 Other Products of Interest

-The Q3 2019 winner is Annapolis Valley Air Management!
+The Q1 2020 winner is TNB Plumbing, Heating & Air Conditioning!
 In 2017, we established our Heat Pump Contractor Recognition Program.
 Each quarter, an award is presented to an eligible contractor that exemplifies customer satisfaction, safety, quality installation, and attention to detail.

 See our past winners